It has never been easier to get started with investing, thanks to the Robin Hood app.

-In today’s world where there are literally apps for everything, its not surprising that there are also a vast number of investing apps available to anyone’s smartphone in a matter of a few clicks.
+In today’s world where there are literally apps for everything.
+It is not surprising that there are also a vast number of investing apps available.
+With a smartphone you can be investing in just a matter of a few clicks.

-This is great news for both stock wizards who need to day trade on the go, as well as an introductory opportunity for nuanced investors to get their feet wet in the world stocks, ETF’s and even cryptocurrencies!
+This is great news for both stock wizards and nuanced investors to get their feet wet.
+The world of stocks, ETF’s and even cryptocurrencies are now at the ease of your fingertips.

 The popular trading platforms such as E-Trade and TD Ameritrade now compete with a newbie platform called Robinhood.
 Robinhood was created as a mobile app first before adding a traditional website model.
 That in itself speaks to its bend towards appealing to a millennial audience.